davidneu/docker-clojure-postgresql-example/README.md

 ## Overview
-This project shows how to use Docker and Docker compose to develop and deploy Clojure and Postgresql based applications.
+This project shows how to use Docker and Docker Compose to develop and deploy Clojure and Postgresql based applications.
 It uses Emacs with inf-clojure, Leiningen, and Clojure's socket repl.